 We’re in an age where businesses have been dealing with criticisms and complaints on social media for a while.
-But a new force has arisen – that of President Trump and some other public figures attacking companies, mostly on Twitter.
-The situation is made worse by the number of supporters these figures have, who then jump on board and add their own vitriol.
 How should businesses prepare for this new and uncertain environment?

 Social Media has brought us closer.
 Social Media cuts layers and flattens the world.
 Nowadays, we see company founders answering on Twitter to client inquiries, government representatives reading comments about their speeches on LinkedIn, and rock stars thanking their public on Facebook after their last gig.

 Though being close to audiences is beneficial in understanding how people react to events, there are dangers in such exposure about which leaders should be aware.